ASD-Blueprint/desktop.gov.au/patterns/byod.md

 Agencies adopting BYOD should perform their own risk assessments and follow ACSC guidance in regards to the requirements surrounding the platform and adequate separation between private and corporate data.

-It is not recommended to process or store sensitive data on non-corporately managed devices.
+It is not recommended to process or store sensitive or classified (OFFICIAL:Sensitive and above) data on non-corporately managed devices.
 For commonwealth entities, non-sensitive data is marked as OFFICIAL.

 This pattern does not discuss Agency policy surrounding the use of personally/privately-owed devices.
 The following guidance from the ACSC for OFFICIAL and PROTECTED BYOD implementation is: